 Before and during hospitalization, many parents and caregivers seek support from certified child life specialists who can be consulted to provide guidance regarding the best ways to help a child understand their diagnosis, find the language to best tell them about what this means, recommend resources, or to be a source of information regarding any questions a caregiver might have.

 Child life specialists are trained professionals who use a multitude of tools such as preparation books or teaching dolls, and language that is developmentally appropriate, non-invasive and concrete to help a child understand their illness and medical treatment.

-The Cardiac Center at Children's Hospital of Philadelphia (CHOP) has a team of certified child life specialists available for preparation, support and normalization during surgical and procedural previsits in the Cardiac Clinic, the Intake Center, the Cardiac Preparation and Recovery Unit, and both the Cardiac Intensive Care Unit and Cardiac Care Unit.
+The Cardiac Center at Children's Hospital of Philadelphia (CHOP) has a team of certified child life specialists available for preparation, support and normalization during appointments in the Cardiology Clinic, pre procedural visits in the Intake Center, or during an inpatient stay in any of the three Cardiac Center Units.

 Support for caregivers